 - Recyclable: Feel good, be proud, looking after New Zealand beautiful environment for years to come.

-Fullair was founded by Kiwi mates Chris Wang and Frank Qu.
+Fullair was founded by Kiwi mates Chris and Frank.
 Both agree the current restless nights due to COVID-19 stress and anxiety highlight how badly we prioritise sleep.

-"Some people think a comfortable bed is a healthy bed, but it's not that simple," Wang said.
+"Some people think a comfortable bed is a healthy bed, but it's not that simple," Chris said.

 "It could be so soft that getting to sleep is no issue, but at the same time the mattress may be adding tension to your back and neck."